The water system:

 The five storage tanks have a combined capacity of 4,250,000 gallons and provide the Township with pressure equalization, fire reserve, and emergency standby storage.

-There are also three active interconnections with neighboring suppliers to supplement water system demand.
+There are also three interconnections with neighboring suppliers to supplement water system demand.

 The Aqua PA interconnection is located at Welsh Road and Electronic Drive in the Authority’s low pressure zone.
 The Aqua interconnection is permitted for up to 400,000 gallons per day, but is generally operated at approximately 225,000 gallons per day.

 The original interconnection with the North Wales Water Authority (NWWA) is located at Welsh & Llanfair Roads in the Authority’s high pressure zone.
 A second interconnection with NWWA located on County Line Road, north of Route 611 was placed into service in 2018 as part of the long term plan associated with the PFAS contamination (described below) and supplies water to the low zone.
 The two NWWA interconnections are permitted for a combined 800,000 gpd, however HWSA was granted a temporary increase to 1.2 MGD in order to accommodate the short term plan associated with the PFAS contamination (also described below).
-The temporary permit increase expires in September 2019, at which time the maximum permitted flow returns to 800,000 gallons per day.
+The temporary permit increase expired in September 2019, at which time the maximum permitted flow returned to 800,000 gallons per day and the minimum flow purchase was increased to 600,000 gallons per day.

 Flow rates for all three interconnections are adjusted based on system demand and the operating status of the Authority’s wells.
 A third interconnection with NWWA is located on Lower State Road at Chestnut Creek Park.
 This interconnection is generally used only in emergency situations.